Singularity resolution from polymer quantum matter: s:11 Quantum theory

 We observe that for a uniform lattice $\mbb{D}_{\mu_t}(\psi)=\mbb{L}_{\mu_t}(\phi_0)$ [see \eref{e:22}] the Bohr measure $(\txt{d}p_{\phi})_{\txt{B}}$ becomes the Lebesgue measure $\txt{d}p_{\phi}$ with an integration over the fixed interval $(-\pi/\mu_t,\pi/\mu_t]$.
 The momentum space polymer theory defined here \tit{would} then be that of Fourier with discreteness in position rather than momentum space.

 In the general polymer theory at hand, the action of the multiplication and translation operator on the basis states $e_{\phi}$ is unchanged in comparison to \eref{e:6} so that the scalar field operator is given by $\ima\pde/(\pde p_{\phi})$.
-On the other hand, the operator $\hat{p}_{\phi}$ is now the regularized $\hat{p}_{\phi\mu_t}$ (see the previous subsection), which is approximated by translation operators.
-Indeed, since $e_{\phi+\mu_t}=e_{\mu_t}e_{\phi}$ we have
+On the other hand, the (undefined) operator $\hat{p}_{\phi}$ has become the regularized $\hat{p}_{\phi\mu_t}$ (see the previous subsection), which is approximated by translation operators according to \eref{e:1234567}.
+Since $e_{\phi+\mu_t}=e_{\mu_t}e_{\phi}$ we obtain

 because of which the action of the Hamiltonian operator can be explicitly given by